nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 || New drug added in the cart : Panadol
 ```

-### `viewcart` - Lists all the entries in the cart
+### `viewCart` - Lists all the entries in the cart

-Lists all the added drugs and quantity in the cart.
+Lists all the added drugs, quantity, and total cost in the cart.

 Format: